-On July 25, people across the world will mark the second World Drowning Prevention Day
+On July 25, people across the world marked the third World Drowning Prevention Day

 In April 2021, the United Nations adopted the historic first Resolution on Global Drowning Prevention, recognising the scale of the problem and calling for coordinated action to prevent drowning.

 Drowning is an issue that affects every nation of the world.
 Globally, an estimated 236,000 people lost their lives to drowning in 2019.

 In Australia hundreds of families lose loved ones to drowning every year.